 msfvenom, and other console commands.

-Sometimes, Travis-CI does choke up, due to network weather.
+Sometimes, GitHub Actions might choke up, due to network weather.
 Every build is a fresh clone, and all gems have to be reinstalled every time.
 Also, some rspec tests require network connections to assets on the Internet.
-Sometimes, Travis-CI itself is under a lot of load, and builds time out.
+Sometimes, GitHub Actions servers are under a lot of load, and builds time out.

 The best way to diagnose these problems is simply to restart the build.
 Note, only Committers have rights to do this.
 If that doesn’t clear things up, or if it’s obvious that there are real failures (since you’ve read the rspec results and have read the tests), the first order of business is to undo your bad commit.